daniellas/fqb/README.md

 3. No proxies or other magic under the hood
 4. Minimal required dependencies to run, only JPA 2.1 API

 There is one important thing to mention.
-FQB gives you ability to easily construct JPA queries whose structure can be changed during runtime.
+FQB gives you ability to easily construct JPA queries whose structure can be defined during runtime depending on variables or method parameters values.

 ## How to use it?